[Fix] The application was unable to start correctly (0xc0000005)

 Advanced Performance Settings

-8. On the next window that opens up, click on the “Data Execution Prevention” tab, and then select the “Turn on DEP for all programs except those I Select” option.
+8. In the next window that opens, click on the “Data Execution Prevention” tab, and then select the “Turn on DEP for all programs except those I select” option.

-9. After that, click on the “Add” option and point to the executable of the application that you are facing issues with.
+9. After that, click on the “Add” option and select the executable of the application with which you are facing issues.

-10. This way, that application will no longer come under the jurisdiction of the DEP program.
+10. This way, that application will no longer fall under the jurisdiction of the DEP program.

-11. Check to see if doing so has fixed the issue.
+11. Check to see if doing so has resolved the issue.

-If the above process is unable to fix the issue, it might be because the executable isn’t the only one being affected by the DEP program.
-Sometimes the DEP might actually be preventing a herd of executables from being run on the computer and to counter this we will be disabling DEP completely.
+If the above process is unable to fix the issue, it might be because the executable is not the only one being affected by the DEP program.
+Sometimes, the DEP might actually be preventing a group of executables from running on the computer.
+To counter this, we will disable DEP completely.

-Disabling DEP completely cannot be done through any Windows setting and it needs to be done manually through the command prompt.
-Remember to take this step as a last resort because this can in some cases makes your computer more vulnerable to viruses and malware attacks.
-In order to disable DEP through the command prompt:
+Disabling DEP completely cannot be done through any Windows setting; it needs to be done manually through the command prompt.
+Remember to take this step as a last resort, as it can, in some cases, make your computer more vulnerable to viruses and malware attacks.
+To disable DEP through the command prompt:

-2. Inside the Run prompt, type in “cmd” and then press “Shift” + “Ctrl” + “Enter” to launch in admin mode.
+2. Inside the Run prompt, type “cmd,” and then press “Shift” + “Ctrl” + “Enter” to launch in Admin mode.

 Running the Command Prompt